EvictionLab/eviction-lab-website/content/eviction-tracking/arkansas.md

 {{< report_intro site_id="05"  >}}

- A closer look at eviction filing patterns in Wilmington and the surrounding area is [available here](https://evictionlab.org/eviction-tracking/wilmington-de/).
+ A closer look at eviction filing patterns in Little Rock and the surrounding area is [available here](https://evictionlab.org/eviction-tracking/little-rock-ar/).

 {{< /report_intro >}}